LLM Priors for ERM over Programs: Introduction

-\textbf{\em Modern deep learning flips this trade-off.} Rather than searching the haystack directly, a common approach is to train neural networks via stochastic gradient descent (SGD)~\citep{RobbinsMonro1951,Bottou2010LargeScale}.
-This is computationally efficient: one typically fits the data in a total runtime of \(O(mE)\), where $E$ is a modest number of epochs.
-However, in the statistical query (SQ) framework~\citep{10.1145/293347.293351}, algorithms such as online SGD oftentimes require exponentially many samples on certain high–SQ-dimension families—such as parity or cryptographic-like functions—even though these targets admit succinct program representations.
-In short, gradient-based methods fail not because the target is deeply hidden, but because their search procedure is poorly matched to the structure of the hypothesis space.
+\textbf{Modern deep learning flips this trade-off.\enspace} Instead of searching explicitly over programs, one typically trains high-capacity predictors by stochastic gradient descent (SGD)~\citep{robbins1951stochastic,Bottou2010LargeScale}.
+This is computationally attractive: the optimization cost is often nearly linear in the data, and large models can fit complex training sets.
+Yet computational tractability does not imply statistical efficiency on structured rule families.
+In the statistical query (SQ) view~\citep{10.1145/293347.293351}, broad classes of gradient-based procedures can require exponentially many samples on high--SQ-dimension targets such as parity- and cryptographic-like functions, despite the fact that these targets admit succinct program descriptions.
+In other words, the difficulty is not that the rule is long or unstructured, but that the learning algorithm accesses it through a bottlenecked interface (gradients, finite precision, local updates) that is poorly matched to discrete program structure.

-{\bf Contributions.\enspace} We revisit program learning through the lens of LLMs and ask whether pretrained reasoning can bridge the gap between statistical and computational efficiency.
-Our contributions are: